 How many Service dog Handlers do you have?
 We have placed 36 service dogs and have a waiting list of 200 plus individuals.

-What is the process to get a service dog: Freedom Fidos provides task-trained service dogs to veterans with physical disabilities.
+What is the process to get a service dog: Freedom Fidos provides task-trained service dogs to veterans,children with special needs, and first responders, with physical disabilities.
 We specialize in training service dogs for veterans with traumatic brain injuries.

 If you feel you meet this criteria, please fill out an application.
 You will need medical documentation as evidence of your physical disability and a medical professional’s explanation of how a service dog can assist you and improve your daily activities of living.